AdyKalra/technolgytrends/PostProduction trends/application monitoring simplified.md

   * The health of upstream and downstream services.
   * [Client metrics and QoE changes](https://netflixtechblog.com/optimizing-the-netflix-streaming-experience-with-data-science-725f04c3e834)
   * Alerts triggered by our alerting platform.

+* Different signals have different levels of importance to an application’s health.
+  * For example, a latency increase is less critical than error rate increase and some error codes are less critical than others.
+  * A canary launch two layers downstream might not be as significant as a deployment immediately upstream.
+* A regional traffic shift means one region ends up with zero traffic while another region has double.
+You can imagine the impact that has on metrics.
+A metric’s meaning determines how we should interpret it.
+Telltale takes all those factors into consideration when constructing its view of application health.
+The application health model is the heart of Telltale.

+#### Intelligent Monitoring

+* Every service operator knows the difficulty of alert tuning.
+  * Set thresholds too low and you get a deluge of spurious alerts.
+So you overcompensate and relax the tuning to the point of missing important health warnings.
+The end result is a lack of trust in alerts.
+  * We make setup and configuration easy for application owners by providing curated and managed signal packs.
+These packs are combined into application profiles to address most common service types.
+  * Telltale automatically tracks dependencies between services to build the topology used in the application health model.
+Signal packs and topology detection keep configuration up-to-date with minimal effort.
+Those who want a more hands-on approach can still do manual configuration and tuning.
+  * No single algorithm can account for the wide variety of signals we use.
+So, instead, we employ a mix of algorithms including statistical, rule based, and machine learning.
+  * **Intelligent monitoring means results our users can trust.
+It means a faster time to detection and a faster time to resolution during an incident.**

 [Source](https://netflixtechblog.com/telltale-netflix-application-monitoring-simplified-5c08bfa780ba)